OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 ### Reconciling via unique identifiers

-You can supply a column of unique identifiers directly to Wikidata in order to pull more data, but these strings will not be "reconciled" against the external dataset.
-Matching identifiers does not validate them.
+You can supply a column of unique identifiers directly to Wikidata in order to pull more data, but [these strings will not be "reconciled" against the external dataset](reconciling##reconciling-with-unique-identifiers).
+These identifiers will not be validated.

 Apply the operation “Reconcile” → “Use values as identifiers” on your column of identifiers.
 All cells will appear as dark blue "confirmed" matches.
-You should check before this operation that the identifiers in the column exist on the target service.

-You may get false positives, which you will need to hover over or click on to identify.
+Some of the "matches" may be errors, which you will need to hover over or click on to identify.

 Sometimes the same external identifier is assigned to different Wikidata items (in which case the conflict will be flagged in Wikidata as a uniqueness constraint violation).
 In this case, all of the matching items are returned as candidates, but are not automatically matched.

 ### Property paths

 This feature is specific to the reconciliation interface for Wikidata.
 Sometimes, when including extra columns as properties in reconciliation, the relation between the reconciled item and the disambiguating column is not direct - it is not represented as a property itself.
 For example, take this dataset of cities:

 |City|Country|
 |---|---|